Choose the Right Shear for You:

 What is the right length of the scissor for me?

 Most scissors range in length from 4.5” to 8”.
-To choose a basic cutting tool, you should measure the length of the blade against your middle finger, and the overall length of the scissor against the extended palm of your hand.
+To choose an all-around cutting tool, you should measure the length of the blade against your middle finger, and the overall length of the scissor against the extended palm of your hand.
 Most women are more comfortable working with a 5.5” or 6.0" scissor, while most men prefer a 6.0” or 6.5” shear.
 Longer shears, such as 6.5” to 8” scissors are good for scissor over comb work and longer styles.
 Ultimately, comfort should be the most important factor.